 Photo: Jochen Tack

-Canoe polo: dynamics, skill and team spirit on the water
+Canoe polo: Dynamics, skill and team spirit on the water

 History and development

-Canoe polo tournaments on Baldeneysee
+Canoe polo tournaments on the Baldeneysee

 The rules: fast game – confined space